 According to the makers of one furniture spray, the average home collects 40 lbs. of dust in one year.
 Forty pounds!
-Add in older carpeting, kids, a couple of cats, and a spouse who does wood-working projects in the basement, like mine does, and the figure is probably higher.
-I, for one, can assure you that no amount of cleaning will completely remove the dust in your house, but here is how to clean away as much dust as you can.
+Add in older carpeting, kids, a couple of cats, and a spouse who does wood-working projects in the basement like mine does, and the figure is probably higher.
+I, for one, can assure you that no amount of cleaning will completely remove the dust in your house, but here is how to reduce household dust drastically.

 Start at the door: Have your family and guests remove their shoes upon entering.
 Although this is considered good manners in some parts of the country, other areas consider it strange.
 But considering that up to 80 percent of the dust in your home enters on the bottom of peoples’ shoes — not to mention tons of bacteria — it really is more courteous to leave shoes at the door.
 You can always keep a few pairs of clean slippers available for those embarrassed about going barefoot.
 (Bonus, use these dust mop slippers and put your guests to work for you!)